graalvm/workshops/native-image/graalvm-native-image-quick-start/README.md

 the `native-image` tool performs an aggressive static analysis to see which classes are used within the application.
 For anything not used, the builder will assume that it is not needed.
 This is called the "closed world" assumption - everything that needs to be loaded must be known when building a native executable.
-If it is not findable by the static analysis, then it will not be inclued in the native executable.
+If it is not findable by the static analysis, then it will not be included in the native executable.

 Reflection is a core feature of Java, so how can you use reflection **and** take advantage of the speed-ups offered by GraalVM Native Image?
 You need a way to let the `native-image` tool know about any uses of reflection.